 Unique landscape in the Alaska Native village of Atmautluak.
 Photo by Sue Natali / Woodwell Climate Research Center

 Many Alaska Native villages are in the most remote parts of the large state and aren’t accessible by road—only by plane or barge.
 When an environmental disaster like Merbok makes landfall, lack of state-supported preparedness can leave communities cut off from food, supplies, equipment, and disaster aid when storm surges erode coastlines and submerge airstrips.

 “The storm was so severe that even hundreds of miles into interior Alaska, communities were feeling the impacts.
-Tribes all along the Yukon were experiencing high winds and waves on the Yukon River nearly six feet tall, which is an unusual event,” said Brooke Woods, an Alaska Native from the village of Rampart and the Arctic policy coordinator at Woodwell Climate Research Center.
+Tribes all along the Yukon were experiencing high winds and waves on the Yukon River nearly six feet tall, which is an unusual event,” said Brooke Woods, a community member from the Alaska Native village of Rampart and the Arctic policy coordinator at Woodwell Climate Research Center.
 “After the storm hit, traveling in Rampart became dangerous and residents were advised not to leave the village, which was concerning because many families were in the midst of finishing up their moose hunting season.”

 Storm surge damage in Alaska caused by Typhoon Merbok.
 Photo by Alaska Department of Transportation and Public Facilities

 The Arctic is warming three to four times as fast as other parts of the globe.
 Warmer temperatures will make storms like Merbok much more likely in the future and further exacerbate other ongoing climate hazards such as permafrost thaw, flooding, and erosion.
 At least 73 Alaska Native villages are already grappling with difficult decisions about community-wide relocation. $5.5 billion worth of Alaskan infrastructure is expected to be damaged as a result of climate change this century, yet climate adaptation governance frameworks still do not exist to address this mounting human rights crisis.